intrinsically/codestar-staruml/README.md

 Please make sure you install the VSCode Codestar extension, and start it with the "Codestart: Start" command.
 The extension lives [here](https://marketplace.visualstudio.com/items?itemName=amcveighvscodeextensions.codestar) but you should install it using the extension tab of VSCode.

+This extension starts up a small server inside VSCode on port :8081, supporting the StarUML extension.

 ## Usage

 Ensure the Codestar VSCode extension is running.
 If it isn't, the linked diagram navigation will work, but not the VSCode functions.